What Helps for Vertigo

 2. Vestibular Neuritis: This is an infection of the vestibular nerve, which:

-and is responsible for transmitting signals related to balance and spatial orientation.
+–connects the inner ear to the brain and is responsible for transmitting signals related to balance and spatial orientation.

 When this nerve becomes inflamed or damaged due to an infection, it can disrupt the signals it sends to the brain, leading to vertigo.